aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     ![DynamoDB users table](screenshots/ss-usersetup-02-user-record.png)

-5. Modify the user configuration details to reflect your environment.
+2. Modify the user configuration details to reflect your environment.
 Specifically, you should set:
   * `HomeDirectoryDetails`: Modify this list, setting the `Target` values to S3 buckets or EFS filesystems.
   * `PosixProfile`: If connecting to an AWS Transfer server attached to EFS, change the `Uid` and `Gid` to reflect those belonging to the user.
 Note that this is not required for Transfer servers attached to S3.
   * `PublicKeys`: Since this user will be authenticated with the `public_key` module, provide one or more valid public keys that will be used to authenticate the user (e.g. the contents of the `.pub` key generate in step 1 of this section).
 Each public key should be its own entry in the `PublicKeys`.
   * `Role`: Specify the AWS Transfer IAM Role that will be used to access data in S3 and EFS.
 Remember: This role must have a trust policy that gives the AWS Transfer service permission to assume it and must have the correct policies attached for accessing the data in S3 or EFS.
 For more information, refer to the [AWS Transfer documentation](https://docs.aws.amazon.com/transfer/latest/userguide/requirements-roles.html).

 6. After reviewing, click **Create Item**.
-The first user, `joesmith`, has been created and mapped to the `publickeys`.
+The first user, `jsmith`, has been created and mapped to the `publickeys`.
 Next we can (optionally) create a *default* user and finally test authentication.

 ### (Optional) Define a `$default$` user record
 While this solution is designed to provide very granular and flexible authentication and authorization to AWS Transfer users to support a variety of use cases, there are use cases where all users will access the same identity provider and either apply the same AWS Transfer session configuration such as `Role`, `PosixProfile`, and `Policy`, or retrieve session configuration parameters dynamically from the source identity provider itself.
 The `$default$` user record is designed to support these scenarios.
 The `$default$` user record is used when the Lambda function is unable to find a user record that matches the username received in the request.